mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

     # install the software we want
-    RUN yum install -y python3.12 && yum install -y pip && yum install -y ncurses RUN python3 -m pip install --upgrade pip
+    RUN yum install -y python3.12 && yum install -y pip && yum install -y ncurses RUN python3.12 -m pip install --upgrade pip
-    RUN python3 -m pip install \
+    RUN python3.12 -m pip install \
         numpy \
         matplotlib \
         seaborn \
         scikit-learn

 The copy command will create a copy of local scripts into the container.
-Note that this is not a reference, but a copy, so if you modify things inside the container, they will not affect things outside.
+Note that this is not a reference, but a copy, so if you these files inside the container, they will not affect the files outside the container.
+Once the container is bulit, these files will be stored inside it.
 We will talk later how to get data out of the container.

 .. code-block:: sh